Sanjeevk26/MathsForML/README.md

 2) Pytorch
 3) Tensorflow

-All the hands-on exercises are solved in code as well.
+All the exercises (which should be solved with pen-paper) are solved in code as well.